iluvjava/Maths/Notebook 2.0 obsidian/META 000 Notes about Notes/META NOTES.md

 ### **Optimizations**
 - [ ] Add/link some calculus rules for the projection, distance operator described here: [[AMATH 516 Numerical Optimizations/Background/Convex Sets Projections and Dist, Intro]], add them from Heinz's course notes yes.
-- Fill up [Functional Analysis CENTRAL HUB](MATH%20601%20Functional%20Analysis,%20Measure%20Theory/Functional%20Analysis%20CENTRAL%20HUB.md), by considering:
+- [x] Fill up some of the proofs remaining in [Functional Analysis INDEXER](../MATH%20601%20Functional%20Analysis,%20Measure%20Theory/Functional%20Analysis%20INDEXER.md), for the famous theorems.
+They are colored in the INDEXER.
-	- [ ] [Linear Mapping in Banach Space](MATH%20601%20Functional%20Analysis,%20Measure%20Theory/Linear%20Mapping%20in%20Banach%20Space.md), Add information about the adjoin operator in Banach space, mostly its definition
-	- [ ] [Uniform Boundedness, Open Mapping](MATH%20601%20Functional%20Analysis,%20Measure%20Theory/Uniform%20Boundedness,%20Open%20Mapping.md).
-Finish the proof for this one, as an application of the Baire's category theorem to Banach spaces.

 ### PDE
 - Fill up a sequence of notes that describes the idea of adjoint operators in Hilbert spaces, and their applications.
 Files included are: